UPDATED: May 2020

 - 5-Year or 1500 Hour Limited Warranty

 The floating deck technology the Exmark Laser Z X-Series features gives a wonderful cut.
 It is great with side discharge or a mulch kit.
-The floating deck is helpful with avoiding scalping turf.
-The mower cuts well in many different applications such as wet areas.
+The floating deck is helpful in avoiding scalping turf.
+The mower cuts well in many different applications.

 This mower is built durable.
 Exmark has been around for a long time and always been known for building sturdy equipment.
 I have recently heard of some decks have problems with blowing holes in them and spindle problems.